Schefflera-Arboricola/Grocery-Store-Site/README.md

 <br>
 <br>

-Around 20 initial commits are not very well documented.
 Feel free to make any issues/PRs to better the project.